equinor/webviz-subsurface-components/src/lib/components/LeafletMap/README.md

-# 🌍 LayeredMap Component
+# 🌍 LeafletMap Component
-The new layered map component is a component for layered map data, like tile-data and webgl images.
+The new leafletMap component is a component for layered map data, like tile-data and webgl images.

 ## 📋 Table of contents
 - [Usage](#usage)